talapkapetra/plant-growth-project/README.md

 ## Data Visualisation in Tableau

-I created an interactive visualisation of the data in Tableau with three dashboard summarized in a story (plant_growth_project)
+I created an interactive visualisation of the data in Tableau with three dashboards summarized in a story (plant_growth_project)

 ### Dashboard Snapshot I:  Introduction